wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.7.0 =
-* Fixed: Patched an issue with the Individual Product Page Designer not saving correctly
+* Fixed: Patched an issue with the Individual Product Page Designer not saving correctly.

 = 3.6.0 =
 * Added: View Page added to Edit Product